List of book-burning incidents: George Grosz's cartoons (by court order in Weimar Germany)

 In June 1920 the left-wing German cartoonist George Grosz produced a lithographic collection in three editions entitled Gott mit uns.
 A satire on German society and the counterrevolution, the collection was swiftly banned.
 Grosz was charged with insulting the army, which resulted in a court order to have the collection destroyed.
 The artist also had to pay a 300 German Mark fine.

 Margaret Sanger's Family Limitation (by British court order)

 In 1923 the anarchist Guy Aldred and his partner and co-worker Rose Witcop, a birth control activist, published together a British edition of Margaret Sanger's Family Limitation – a key pioneering work on the subject.
 They were denounced by a London magistrate for this "indiscriminate" publication.
 The two lodged an appeal, strongly supported in their legal struggle by Dora Russell – who, with her husband Bertrand Russell and John Maynard Keynes, paid the legal costs.
-However, it was to no avail.
 Despite expert testimony from a consultant to Guy's Hospital and evidence at the appeal that the book had only been sold to those aged over twenty-one, the court ordered the entire stock to be destroyed.

 Theodore Dreiser's works (at Warsaw, Indiana)

-Trustees of Warsaw, Indiana ordered the burning of all the library's works by local author Theodore Dreiser in 1935.
+Trustees of Warsaw, Indiana, ordered the burning of all the library's works by local author Theodore Dreiser in 1935.